PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 #### HV-PM protection current is greater

-HV_PM is defined by the designer as a higher-performance PM module; the output current is larger, and it supports the connection of 3 ~ 14s batteries, and its cut-off current is 6A, which is higher than ordinary PM modules; if the wrong connection may cause damage to the device .
+HV_PM is defined by the designer as a PM module with higher performance.
+The output current is large, and it supports the connection of 3 ~ 14s batteries.
+The cut-off current is 6A, which is higher than that of ordinary PM modules.
+It is more suitable for high power equipment.

 ## Further Information